treasure-data/td-react-native-sdk/docs/api.md

 ## TreasureData
 `TreasureData` <br /><br />
-TreasureData React Native module.
+Here is the API Reference for the Treasure Data React Native module.
-Get started with the [Quickstart](/docs/react-native-sdk/quickstart/).
+To get started, navigate to the [Quickstart](/docs/react-native-sdk/quickstart/).
 :::warning
-**This sdk is still in beta and contains experimental features, it may not be ready to be used in production app**
+**This SDK is still in beta and contains experimental features.
+It may not be ready for use in a production application.**
 :::